smart-on-fhir/ehi-app/README.md

 - I see `Authorization error` when I select an institution
   - This is usually due to opening the web application on localhost:3000 instead of 127.0.0.1:3000.
 Because our site uses cookies to manage auth session ids, there are often issues passing those cookies from localhost:3000/institutionSelect to 127.0.0.1:5005/institution/:id.
 To avoid this, only interact with the application through 127.0.0.1 instead of localhost.
 - Why doesn't `npm start` open the application in a browser?
   - This is intended behavior.
-Due to weird cookie behavior above, we want to limit the number of times developers accidentally open the application via localhost.
-While [one can specify a custom HOST ENV variable](https://stackoverflow.com/questions/66910287/react-npm-start-127-0-0-1-instead-of-localhost-on-windows), this [causes conflicts with our request proxying](https://stackoverflow.com/questions/70374005/invalid-options-object-dev-server-has-been-initialized-using-an-options-object) that would require more complicated middleware for proxying backend requests then is appropriate at this time.
+Due to the buggy localhost-cookie behavior above, we want to limit the number of times developers accidentally open the application via localhost.
+While [one can specify a custom HOST ENV variable](https://stackoverflow.com/questions/66910287/react-npm-start-127-0-0-1-instead-of-localhost-on-windows) to launch the app on a non-localhost HOST, this [causes conflicts with our request proxying](https://stackoverflow.com/questions/70374005/invalid-options-object-dev-server-has-been-initialized-using-an-options-object) that would require more complicated proxying middleware then is appropriate at this time.
+For your local build, you should feel free to experiment with the approached detailed in the second link.